smcgarr13/Ticket-System/README.md

 ## Questions

-You can find us on GitHub at [smcgarr13](https://github.com/smcgarr13), Luis, Shaun
+You can find us on GitHub at [smcgarr13](https://github.com/smcgarr13), Luis, Shaun, Teni

 Please email me directly if you have any additional questions.

 Email: unicorn@magical.com

 ## Link to Deployed Application:

+## Reference Image: